mytechgnome/IPF-Netbox/README.md

 - Uncheck coalesce from the model -> slug mapping Modify Manufacturer Transform Map field map
 - Remove vendor -> name mapping

+# Notes
+- Code is very immature, and could be refactored and optomized
+- Matching is fuzzy, and can be adjusted in the sensitivity settings of the .env file
+-   Because matching is fuzzy, devices might be mapped incorrectly
+- Import does not overwrite or modify existing objects

+# To Do
+- Error handling
+- Improved detection of device and module names
+- Logging
+- Dry-run option
+- Import inventory from IPF as modules, not inventory items
+- Convert SFP interfaces to be module bays

+# Warnings
+- This is still in development, and may not work as expected